 We have developed a safety strategy so that we (and our belongings) are safe when we travel in South Africa.
 Primarily, we pack our car differently depending on whether we are inside a national park or outside.
 We call this Safari Mode vs. City Mode.

 We do this mode switch before leaving a park and after entering another because it doesn’t make sense to show off all your valuables in a town.
+You have to pretend you live there, not that you are tourist.

 So, what is City Mode?